Connor Wong Preview, Player Props: Red Sox vs. Astros

-The Boston Red Sox, including Connor Wong and his .462 slugging percentage over his past 10 games, take on starting pitcher Cristian Javier and the Houston Astros at Minute Maid Park, Monday at 8:10 PM ET.
+Connor Wong -- with a slugging percentage of .462 in his past 10 games, including one home run -- will be in action for the Boston Red Sox against the Houston Astros, with Justin Verlander on the mound, on August 22 at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Yankees.
+He had a hitless showing in his previous game (0-for-1) against the Yankees.

 Connor Wong Game Info & Props vs. the Astros